Gravitational radiation reaction for compact binary systems at the fourth-and-a-half post-Newtonian order in harmonic coordinates: Computation of the multipole moments

 and is zero when $\ell + m$ is even; note that we have denoted $p_{0}=\text{max}(1,\frac{m-\ell-1}{2})$ and introduce $\delta_{2K}\equiv \delta_{j_{1}j_{2}}\cdots\delta_{j_{2k-1}j_{2k}}$, the product of $K$ Kronecker symbols.
 This formula is then applied to the expansion of singular functions around the singularities $\bm{y}_{1}$ and $\bm{y}_{2}$.\footnote{Note that, if we apply the formula~\eqref{distrpart} with terms diverging like $1/r_1^3$ in 3 dimensions when $r_{1}\rightarrow 0$, we obtain that there is a distributional contribution.
 However, these terms can only appear from the derivative $\partial_i\hat{X}$ of the potential $\hat{X}$ defined in the Appendix~\ref{app:ΣandPotentials}, and come by construction from the product of three Newtonian-like potentials $\sim 1/r_1^{1+\varepsilon}$.
 Thus, in $d$ dimensions, this diverges like $1/r_1^{3+3\varepsilon}$ and does not generate a distributional contribution because the singularity corresponds to a value $q=-3$ in Eq.~\eqref{Fexpd}, whereas $q=-1$ is the only possibility leading to a non zero contribution in Eq.~\eqref{distrpart}.
 Nevertheless, in our case, we have checked that $\partial_i\hat{X}$ is the only term where the $d \rightarrow 3$ limit does not correspond to the distributional contribution computed with~\eqref{Gelfand3d} in 3 dimensions.
 We can therefore consider the distributional contribution $n_1^{L}/r_1^3$ as ordinary [\textit{i.e.}, $D_{i}(n_1^{L}/r_1^3)=0$] and continue using Eq.~\eqref{Gelfand3d}.
 This also highlights the importance of performing the full computation in $d$ dimensions.}

 The gauge moments required for this calculations are $\dW$ and $\dY_i$ at 2PN order, $\dX$, $\dX_i$, $\dW_i$, $\dY_{ij}$ and $\dZ_i$ at 1PN order, and $\dW_{ij}$, $\dX_{ij}$, $\dY_{ijk}$ and $\dZ_{ij}$ at Newtonian order.
 All the results are provided in Appendix~\ref{app:jauge}, while we refer to previous papers for the source moments.
 Among those moments only one contains a pole: namely $\dY_i$ at 2PN order, which is therefore computed with the $d$-dimensional expressions~\eqref{eq:gaugemts}.
 Following~\eqref{gaugezetaasym2}, we split $\dY_i$ rather arbitrarily into (i) a 3D part, which is free of $1/\varepsilon$ poles; and (ii) a pole part, which contains the contributions proportional to $1/\varepsilon$, but also, for convenience, some~$\mathcal{O}(\varepsilon^0)$ terms which yield logarithmic contributions and a hereditary integral in the limit where $\varepsilon \rightarrow 0$.
-Thus we have $\dY_i = \dY_i^\text{3D} + \dY_i^\text{pole}$ and our explicit calculation of the pole part yields
+The appearance of a pole at 2PN order in the gauge moments is expected since the terms in the $d$-dimensional expressions of $\dY^{i}$ given by (\ref{Yi_d_dim_∑}) are similar at 2PN order to those in the source terms at 3PN order which are known to generate poles, namely cubic terms in the PN potentials.
+Regarding the expression of the source quantities $\Sigma$ as a function of the PN potentials given in Appendix~\ref{app:ΣandPotentials} several terms in $\Sigma^{ii}_{[1]}$ and $\dot{\Sigma}^i_{[1]}$ [defined in \eqref{exactform}] could, in principle, produce a pole contribution at 2PN order.
+However, we find that the only pole contribution arises from a specific combination of potentials in $\Sigma^{ii}_{[1]}$, given by